GoogleChrome/developer.chrome.com/site/en/docs/devtools/issues/index.md

 Third-party cookie issues are hidden by default.

 To view such issues, check {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** in the action bar at the top of the **Issues** tab.
-You can find them in the **AFFECTED RESOURCES** section without a link.
+You can find third-party cookie issues in the **AFFECTED RESOURCES** section missing a link.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hPAEUH4LTwDFyPoQoPQ0.png", alt="Third-party cookie without a linked resource in the Affected Resources section.", width="800", height="654" %}